 - Installation of anti-glare screens on myki machines

 - Trial of quick top up and check machines at 10 locations

-- Trial of new, faster myki readers on an E-Class tram and bus
+- Roll out of new, faster myki readers on E-Class trams.

 - Review of Victoria's ticketing compliance and enforcement Report-of-the-review-into-public-transport-ticketing-compliance-and-enforcement.pdf (PDF 1276.42 KB)